Ah2All/introduction-to-the-Python-programming-language/English language/Chapter Three/README.md

 banana
 ```
 **⭕️ The first item has index 0.**

 **⭕️ Negative indexing means start from the end -1 refers to the last item, -2 refers to the second last item etc..**

 Range of Indexes:
-You can specify a range of indexes by specifying where to start and where to end the range.
+> You can specify a range of indexes by specifying where to start and where to end the range.
-When specifying a range, the return value will be a new list with the specified items.

 Example :
 ```python: